iPhone 13: The iOS 15 trick that gets you free iCloud storage

 Choose the most recent backup and follow the prompts, after which your backup file will start downloading onto your new iPhone.
 After the download is complete, your new iPhone will reboot and your apps will finish downloading.
 All of your photos, emails, contacts, appointments and messages will be there.

-Now that your new iPhone 13 is ready, here are 8 features and settings you need to change asap.
+Now that your new iPhone 13 is ready, here are eight features and settings you need to change ASAP.